medcomdk/dk_MunicipalityObservationResults/input/pagecontent/StructureDefinition-medcom-messaging-requesterorganization-intro.md

 #### Scope and usage
-This profile is a MedCom profile intended to represent a requester of the obeservation.
+This profile is intended to be used to represent the requester organization of the observations.